If you think you haven’t got what it takes to achieve your goals, you must remember that hard work beats talent every time!

 Hard work beats talent every time!

 While talent is the hidden factor and something of a wildcard that can be used as an edge to succeed, it is nothing without hard work.

 Hard work is the strengthening factor that keeps you going and performing at high levels for prolonged periods.

-Talent gives us a spark but hard work allows us to create a flame that will burn for a long time.
+Talent gives us a spark, but hard work allows us to create a flame that will burn for a long time.

 Your natural abilities can get you initial recognition and allow for possibilities and opportunities to come your way.

 However, hard work is the factor that gives you the tools to grasp those possibilities or opportunities and then shape or transform them into realities.

-Whether your talent is exceptional, or your natural ability is average, hard work keeps you viable.
+Whether your talent is exceptional or your natural ability is average, hard work keeps you viable.